A Novel Approach to the Partial Information Decomposition: Part I: Redundancy and Union Information from an Ordering Relation

-As mentioned above, the PID framework is inspired by set-based intuitions.
-In particular, redundancy is imagined to quantify the ``size of the intersection'' of the information about the target $Y$ provided by a collection of sources $\Xn$ \citep{williams_information_2011}.
-In set theory, the intersection of any collection of sets $S_{1},\dots,S_{n}$ is the largest set that is a subset of all $S_{i}$ \citep{whitelaw_introduction_1988}.
-For finite sets, this means that the size of the intersection can be written in terms of the optimization problem
+As mentioned above, PID is motivated by an informal analogy with set theory \citep{williams_information_2011}.
+In particular, redundancy is interpreted analogously to the size of the intersection of the sources $X_{1},\dots,X_{n}$, while union information is interpreted analogously to the size of their union.

-In our case, the analogue of a ``set'' is a source $X_{i}$ that provides some information about the target $Y$, as represented by the channel $p_{X_{i}\vert Y}$.
-The analogue of ``set size'' is the mutual information $I(Y;X_{i})$, given the target distribution $p_{Y}$ and channel $p_{X_{i}\vert Y}$.
-Finally, the analogue of set inclusion $\subseteq$, which indicates when one set contains another set, is the garbling relation $\preceq$, which indicates when one channel is more informative than another as operationalized by the decision-theoretic framework discussed in \cref{sec:blackwell}.
-Motivated by this analogy, we propose to quantify redundancy via the following information-theoretic analogue of \cref{eq:int0}:

-In words, $\RR$ quantifies is the maximum information transmitted by any channel which is less informative than each of the source channels $\{p_{X_{i}\vert Y}\}_{i\in\nSet}$.

-Importantly, our redundancy measure can also be understood in operational terms.
-Consider an agent which can acquire information about $Y$ via different possible channels, and then use this information to maximize expected utility in a decision problem.
-Then, $\RR$ quantifies the maximum information that such an agent could acquire about $Y$ without being able to achieve better expected utility on any decision problem, relative to having access to any of the source channels $\{p_{X_{i}\vert Y}\}_{i\in\nSet}$.